Property Moose Review

 I’ve always had my hand in real estate investing so Property Moose was intriguing.
-It’s very much a “jump and hope you land somewhere soft” play.
-The good thing is investors collectively own the homes so I don’t see a huge downside.
+It’s very much a “jump and hope you land somewhere soft” scenario.
+The good thing is investors collectively own the homes.
 I try to diversify while steering clear of certain deals such as HMO’s (where multiple tenants rent by the room) and properties in certain cities such as Hartlepool.
-HMO’s offer better estimated dividends but my lowest performing properties are HMO’s as retaining full occupancy remains an issue.
+HMO’s offer better-estimated dividends but my lowest performing properties are HMO’s as retaining full occupancy remains an issue.

 The Property Moose Review Conclusion

 Property Moose is a way for investors to own pieces or shares of property without having the hassles of individual ownership or being a landlord.
 It’s a unique way to get onto the property ladder and diversifying your crowdfunding portfolio.
-You also receive rental income each month although you have to invest a sizable amount to make this income payment noticeable.
-The £10 minimum investment makes Property Moose even more attractive.
-Property Moose has a good secondary market where buyers and sellers can trade shares.
-Property Moose is a longer term investment and there are risks involved including the occasional over optimistic valuation, so do your due diligence.
-Despite the risks, I’m a fan of Property Moose.
+You receive rental income each month although you have to invest a sizable amount to make this income payment noticeable.
+The minimum investment has been increased from £10 to £100 so this might put some investors off.
+My overall dividend yield has been on the low side due to low occupancy rates and delinquent rents.
+Property Moose no longer has a secondary market to trade shares so once you’re in, you’re in until the end.
+Property Moose is a long-term investment and there are risks involved so do your due diligence.

 ** This Property Moose review is for information purposes only and should not be regarded as investment advice.
-Opinions expressed within this Property Moose review are only opinions based from my own personal experiences.
+Opinions expressed within this Property Moose review are only opinions based on my own personal experiences.
 As with any financial investment, peer to peer lending involves risks, so never invest more than you can afford to lose.
-Thank you for reading my Property Moose review **
+Thank you for reading my Property Moose review. **